Taking on an apprentice - the full details. Image of someone teaching his apprentice | Crunch

 If you’re thinking of hiring an apprentice, there are certain obligations you and your apprentice will need to meet before you can take them on:

-• Apprentices must be offered employment for at least 30 hours per week (including off-the-job training time), except in some circumstances where the learner can’t complete the full 30 hours (for example if they have caring responsibilities or are disabled)
+• Apprentices must be offered employment for at least 30 hours per week (including off-the-job training time), except in some circumstances where the learner can’t complete the full 30 hours (for example if they have caring responsibilities or are disabled).

-• Off-the-job training should be at least 20% of their working hours
+• Off-the-job training should be at least 20% of their working hours.

 • Apprentices are fully covered by the Working Time Regulations (so that they are entitled to normal holiday and rest breaks, as employees are) and the Equality Act 2010

-• Apprentices have the same dismissal rights, and can be dismissed for the same reasons, as other normal employees.
-If an apprentice’s employment isn’t renewed when their training ends, they will be treated as having been dismissed.
-The apprentice will be entitled to receive a written reason for dismissal and the ACAS Dismissal Code will apply (as for all employees).
-There’s no need to provide a notice period of dismissal because they were employed on a Fixed Term contract
+• If an apprentice’s employment isn’t renewed when their training ends, they will be treated as having been dismissed.
+The apprentice will be entitled to receive a written reason for dismissal and the ACAS Dismissal Code will apply (as for all employees), if they have been employed for over 2 years.
+Additionally, in some circumstances, terminating a Fixed Term Contract may amount to a redundancy.

-• There is no legal requirement to provide employment at the end of the apprenticeship but an employer may agree to do this; there’s no duty on the employer to redeploy the apprentice into suitable alternative employment
+• There is no legal requirement to provide employment at the end of the apprenticeship but an employer may agree to do this; there’s no duty on the employer to redeploy the apprentice into suitable alternative employment either

-Hiring an apprentice
+Hiring your apprentice

 • Choosing an apprenticeship framework or standard for an apprenticeship in your industry